5 Tips For Teen Travel

 The last word

 As the parent of two daughters and two sons, I have been through my children's travel experiences to and from school, to and from grandparents' homes, and so on.
-The worst moment came one summer when eldest daughter was flying on a small prop plane from Hartford to Martha's Vineyard, where she had a summer job.
+The worst moment came one summer when my eldest daughter was flying on a small prop plane from Hartford to Martha's Vineyard, where she had a summer job.
 So you can imagine our reaction when the airline called and asked to speak with us.
 "Mr. and Mrs. Kennedy, your daughter's plane was struck by lightning.
 We had to bring the plane back to Hartford.
 She's ok."
 Well, we were not OK.
 We were shaking like leaves.

-While most of my experience with my children occurred before we had cell phones, much less, smartphones, the basic travel concepts remain the same.
+While most of my experience with my children occurred before we had cell phones, much less smartphones, the basic travel concepts remain the same.
 Think through your child's trip.
-Imagine everything which you know can go wrong.
+Imagine everything that you know can go wrong.
 Plan for those inevitable curves any travel plan will throw at you.
 When they happen, you and your child will know what to do.
 When all goes smoothly, the trip will be a happy event.
 Trip planning is always your best insurance.

 Questions?
 Contact us on Facebook. @boardingschoolreview